 Each culture holds a uniqueness particular to it.
-The shared social values and social realities within a culture bind together a group of people within a context of larger composite group of peoples.
+Shared social values and social realities within a culture bind together a group of people within the context of a larger composite group of peoples.
 This cultural uniqueness, of being the only one of its kind, is analogous with prime numbers i.e. a number that is divisible only by itself and 1.

 I would like to include prime numbers in the art project to symbolise and celebrate the uniqueness of each culture and the value to humanity of having many world views.

 Wikipedia - "A prime number is a natural number greater than 1 that is not a product of two smaller natural numbers.
 A natural number greater than 1 that is not prime is called a composite number.
 For example, 5 is prime because the only ways of writing it as a product, 1 × 5 or 5 × 1, involve 5 itself."

 There are lots of theorems on prime numbers that are complex and over my head but are discussed on the Wikipedia page.
 Below are some examples illustrating the illusive patterns within the series of prime numbers.
 The first is a diagram of the Green–Tao theorem that shows there are 'arbitrarily long finite arithmetic progressions consisting only of primes'.

 The second and third images are the Ulam spiral, constructed by writing the positive integers in a square spiral and marking the prime numbers.
 When this pattern is continued into infinity, diagonal columns of prime number clusters appear!!
 I am hoping this randomness may encourage chance variations in the stitching patterns.

 Ulam (prime) Spiral, Wikipedia -